 Bryant’s dueling images of Jackson begs the question: can Phil be both things at the same time, a great coach and a master at getting into players heads in order to get the best out of them?

 His 11 coaching rings say yes.
-Particularly since after repeating titles he changed course.
+Particularly since after repeating titles, he changed course.
 After his Chicago three-peat, he added Dennis Rodman.
-After his Lakers three-peat he lost Shaq, added Andrew Bynum and Pau Gasol.
+After his Lakers three-peat, he lost Shaq, added Andrew Bynum and Pau Gasol.
 The rap that Jackson always had good players is a non-sequiter.
 Gregg Popovich had Tim Duncan, Tony Parker and David Robinson.
 Eric Spoelstra had LeBron James and Dwyane Wade.
-Steve Kerr has Steph Curry and Draymond Green.
+Rick Carlisle had Dirk Nowitzki.
+Doc Rivers had Ray Allen, Paul Pierce and Kevn Garnett.
+Steve Kerr has Steph Curry and Draymond Green and Kevin Durant.
 Red Auerbach had Bill Russell and Bob Cousy.
 Of course he had great players.
 But is Phil Jackson the greatest coach in the history of the world?

 If you are measuring championships then it’s a no brainer.
 In the NBA, Jackson leads Red Auerbach by two, 11 rings to 9.
 He leads Gregg Popovich by six, eleven rings to five.
-If you are counting more wins, than Jackson still wins the argument.
-He has won 1155 NBA games in his career while Popovich has won 1122.
-Auerbach won slightly more than 800.
+If you are counting wins, then Popovich wins the argument.
+He has 1179 NBA wins in his career while Jackson won 1155 games.
+Auerbach won slightly more than 800 games.
 Even the they didn’t play as many games in Red’s day doesn’t give Auerbach the advantage.
-Jackson has won 70.4% of the NBA games he coached, a NBA record.
-Gregg Popovich won 69.4% of the games he coached while Red won 65.8% of his games.
+Jackson won 70.4% of the NBA games he coached, a NBA record.
+Gregg Popovich has won 69.3% of the games he coached while Red won 65.8% of his games.

 If you are measuring by Hall of Fame players, then Auerbach wins by a mile which only makes the Jackson argument stronger.
 He did more with less and with two different organizations, in an addition by subtraction way, with the league changing rules and style of play.